Commuting probabilities of infinite groups: Introduction

 Antol\'in, Martino and Ventura \cite{amv} approach this issue by considering sequences of finitely supported probability measures whose supports converge to the whole of $G$.
 Given a probability measure $\mu$ on $G$, define the \emph{degree of commutativity} $\dc_\mu(G)$ of $G$ with respect to $\mu$ via

 Then, given a sequence $M=(\mu_n)_{n=1}^\infty$ of probability measures on $G$, define the \emph{degree of commutativity} $\dc_M(G)$ of $G$ with respect to $M$ via

-Antol\'in, Martino and Ventura \cite[Meta-conjecture 1.3]{amv} suggest the following rather natural analogue of \cref{neumann} for degree of commutativity defined in this way. \begin{conjecture}[Antol\'in, Martino and Ventura] For any ``reasonable'' sequence $M=(\mu_n)_{n=1}^\infty$ of probability measures on $G$ we have $\dc_M(G)>0$ if and only if $G$ is virtually abelian. \end{conjecture} They suggest that ``reasonable'' might mean that the measures $\mu_n$ cover $G$ with ``enough homogeneity'' as $n\to\infty$.
+In a preliminary version of \cite{amv} available on arxiv.org, Antol\'in, Martino and Ventura suggest the following rather natural analogue of \cref{neumann} for degree of commutativity defined in this way. \begin{conjecture}[Antol\'in--Martino--Ventura] For any ``reasonable'' sequence $M=(\mu_n)_{n=1}^\infty$ of probability measures on $G$ we have $\dc_M(G)>0$ if and only if $G$ is virtually abelian. \end{conjecture} They suggest that ``reasonable'' might mean that the measures $\mu_n$ cover $G$ with ``enough homogeneity'' as $n\to\infty$.
 Of course, the terms ``reasonable'' and ``enough homogeneity'' are somewhat vague, and so they also mention two explicit sequences of measures for which they believe \cref{conj:amv} should hold.
 The first such sequence is where $S$ is a fixed finite symmetric generating set for $G$, and $\mu_n$ is the uniform measure on the ball of radius $n$ about the identity in $G$ with respect to $S$.
 In this setting we write $\dc_S(G)$ instead of $\dc_M(G)$.
 The second such sequence is where $\mu$ is some finite probability measure on $G$, and $\mu_n=\mu^{\ast n}$ is defined by letting $\mu^{\ast n}(x)$ be the probability that a random walk of length $n$ on $G$ with respect to $\mu$ ends at $x$.
-Later, in \cref{def:detect} and \cref{neumann.detect}, we look in more detail at a possible interpretation of what ``enough homogeneity'' might mean in \cref{conj:amv}.
-First, however, we consider these two explicit sequences of measures.

-There has already been some progress towards \cref{conj:amv} in the case of the sequence of uniform measures on balls with respect to a fixed generating set.
-Antol\'in, Martino and Ventura themselves prove the conjecture completely in that setting for hyperbolic groups \cite[Theorem 1.9]{amv}, whilst Valiunas proves it for right-angled Artin groups \cite[Theorem 1]{valiunas}.
-Antol\'in, Martino and Ventura also prove the following result, which includes a fairly direct analogue of \cref{gustafson}. \begin{theorem}[Antol\'in--Martino--Ventura {\cite[Theorem 1.5]{amv}}] Let $G$ be a finitely generated residually finite group and let $S$ be a finite summetric generating set containing the identity and satisfying
+There has already been some progress towards \cref{conj:amv} in the former setting.
+Antol\'in, Martino and Ventura themselves prove the conjecture completely in that setting for hyperbolic groups \cite[Theorem 1.9]{amv}, whilst Valiunas proves it for right-angled Artin groups with certain generating sets \cite[Theorem 6]{valiunas}.
+Antol\'in, Martino and Ventura also prove the following result, which also includes a direct analogue of \cref{gustafson}. \begin{theorem}[Antol\'in--Martino--Ventura {\cite[Theorem 1.5]{amv}}] Let $G$ be a finitely generated residually finite group and let $S$ be a finite summetric generating set containing the identity and satisfying